Where do you start after deciding to separate?

 Every situation is different.
 The first step towards reaching an agreement or going to court may be different from person to person and family to family.
 For example, a family with children will have different considerations than one without children.
 However, there are some things that almost everyone needs to do.
 If you are feeling overwhelmed and don't know where to start, start here.

-Eleven Things To Do Now
+Twelve Things To Do Now

 Find your Will and Powers of Attorney.
 If you don't have these documents, start thinking about what you would like to put in them.